ehmicky/log-process-errors/CONTRIBUTING.md

 We use Gulp tasks to lint, test and build this project.
 Please check [gulp-shared-tasks](https://github.com/ehmicky/gulp-shared-tasks) to learn how to use them.
-You don't need to know Gulp to use them.
+You don't need to know Gulp to use these tasks.

 # Requirements